Wentworth Estate: Transport

 Wentworth is 7 mi south-west of Heathrow Airport; in private aviation Fairoaks Airport is 5 mi south, accessible through Lyne and Ottershaw.

 Residents

-The estate was in the British newspaper headlines in 1998 when former Chilean dictator Augusto Pinochet was kept under house arrest in one of its houses prior to his extradition.
+The estate was in the British newspaper headlines in 1998 when former Chilean dictator Augusto Pinochet was placed under house arrest in one of its houses pending the UK's response to the extradition request from Spain.